 - Ease of Use and Accessibility - Is it easier for you to walk or drive to the local pharmacy or pick up the phone and place a catalog order?
 Will the local surgical supplier or drugstore deliver?
 If you prefer to purchase only a few items at a time, think about the shipping and handling costs charged per order by mail-order companies.
 Also, find out how quickly you can obtain a product on an emergency basis.

 - Special Services - Ask if there are ostomy nurses or other knowledgeable staff available for consultation and advice, if they provide custom-fittings of pouching systems, and if they will do special orders.
 Some suppliers are a wealth of information on ostomy products and their use.
 Remember, it never hurts to ask!

 - Insurance Reimbursement - Do they handle direct billing to your insurer?
 Will they give you appropriate receipts to receive reimbursement if you file the claims yourself?
 Are they approved by your HMO to purchase supplies from and still receive reimbursement?
 Do they accept Medicare assignment or charge you the additional difference between the Medicare payment and the list price?
-(See our Advocacy section for more information on insurance reimbursement issues.)

 - Unused Supplies - If your stoma size changes, or you switch to a different brand, find out if you can return your unused products for credit or a refund.
 Most suppliers will allow this but policies do vary.
 You could also donate surplus ostomy products through Friends of Ostomates Worldwide to its SHARE program, which sends these supplies to needy ostomates overseas.